-This Court has long recognized that the press is "a mighty catalyst in ... informing the citizenry of public events and occurrences."
+Furthermore, the California Supreme Court's decision obfuscates the press's role in the marketplace of ideas.
+This Court has long recognized that the press is "a mighty catalyst in . . . informing the citizenry of public events and occurrences."
 Estes v.
 Texas, 381 U.S. 532, 539 (1965).
-This is because the media do more than simply provide an empty vessel for third parties to disseminate their See Branzburg v.
+This is because the media do more than simply provide an empty vessel for third parties to disseminate their speech.
+See Branzburg v.
 Hayes, 408 U.S. 665, 729 (Stewart, J., dissenting).
-Rather, it is a core function of the press to scrutinize statements that it receives, as well as to investigate their statements' veracity and to set them beside the counterspeech of other interested parties.
+Rather, it is a core function of the press to consider the source of statements that it receives, as well as to investigate those statements' veracity and to set them beside the counterspeech of other interested parties.
 Thus, when a news organization receives a company's press release regarding its business operations, the organization can bring independent judgment to bear on the accuracy of the release.
-If the company's assertions are not credible, the media can decline to run any story on the subject, and sometimes does.
-But when responsible media entities do publish controversial claims by businesses, they make sure to contrast those claims with independent analysis or opponents' counterclaims.
+If a company's assertions are not credible, the media can, and sometimes do, decline to run any story on the subject.
+When media entities publish controversial claims by businesses (either because the claims are open to debate or because a publisher feels that the subject of a report is entitled to present its side of the story), they generally contrast those independent claims with analysis or opponents' counterclaims.
 Cf. Gertz, 418 U.S. at 344 (press provides means of "counteract[ing] false statements" regarding public figures).
 Unlike the typical advertising scenario, in short, potentially misleading corporate press releases in the course of a public debate are tempered by their clash with competing speech.

 Even when the media reprint a business's speech in an op-ed or an editorial advertisement, that speech is very likely to be responsive to, or challenged by, other articles in the same publication.
-In contrast to advertisements that directly propose commercial transactions, companies usually do not take the trouble to purchase space to discuss their business operations unless those operations are the subject of considerable public debate.
-Certainly that was the case with Nike.
-Consequently, as with press releases, the media arm the public with the resources for full reflection on business practices discussed in op-eds and editorial advertisements.
+In contrast to advertisements that directly propose commercial transactions, companies usually do not take the trouble to purchase space to discuss their business operations unless those operations have become the subject of considerable public scrutiny.
+Compare, e.g.,